Federated Learning with Buffered Asynchronous Aggregation: Appendix

 \textbf{Relation between communication and local computation. } Note that in equation (\ref{eq:constantLR_bound}), increasing the number of local steps $Q$ improves the first term related to $F^*$ and the second term related to the local variance $\sigma^2_{\ell}$, but increases the third and fourth term.
 The first term with constant $F^*$ characterizes the distance to optimal loss.
-Hence, increasing local computation $Q$ reduces the loss faster, but it also leads to more drift, enlarging the effect of the global variance $\sigma^2$ and the impact of the worst-case delay $\tau_{\max}$.
+Hence, increasing local computation $Q$ reduces the loss faster, but it also leads to more drift, enlarging the effect of the local and global variance sum $\sigma^2$ and the impact of the worst-case staleness $\tau_{\max, K}$.

-\textbf{Effect of server learning rate $\eta_g$.} In $(\ref{eq:constantLR_bound})$, $\eta_g$ is reciprocal in the first term compared to the second and the fourth term.
-When taking a large server learning rate, the loss $F^*$ decreases faster, but the effect of variance $\sigma^2_{\ell}$, $\sigma^2$, and staleness $\tau_{\max}$ are amplified.
-On the other hand, a smaller server learning rate $\eta_g$ controls the variance and the effect of delay at the cost of amplifying the dominant term involving $F^*$.
-This suggests that in practice it may be better to initially have larger $\eta_g$, when $F^*$ dominates the error, and to reduce $\eta_g$ later in training then the local noise $\sigma_{\ell}^2$ dominates the error.

-\textbf{Effect of staleness.} The effect of delay between the initialization of \texttt{ClientOpt} and the server update dissipates at the rate of $1/T$ according to the fourth term in (\ref{eq:constantLR_bound}).
-The effect of staleness can be controlled by taking the server learning rate as $\eta_g = \order{1/\tau_{\max}}$, at the cost of slower convergence of the loss term $F^*$.
+\textbf{Effect of staleness.} The effect of staleness between the initialization of \texttt{FedBuff-client} and the server update dissipates at the rate of $\order{1/T}$ according to the fourth term in equation $(\ref{eq:constantLR_bound})$.
+In addition, the maximum staleness $\tau_{\max, K}$ reduces as the buffer size $K$ grows. (see Appendix~\ref{appendix:staleness-K})